Towards Interpretable and Efficient Attention: Compressing All by Contracting a Few: Introduction

 \section{Introduction}

-The Transformer architecture and attention mechanisms~\cite{Vaswani:NIPS2017-Transformer} have been widely applied across diverse areas, including computer vision~\cite{Dosovitskiy:ICLR2021-ViT, He:CVPR2022-MAE}, natural language processing~\cite{Devlin:NAACL2019-Bert, Radford:2019-GPT2}, and scientific discovery~\cite{Jumper:Nature2021-AlphaFold2}.
-Nonetheless, a series of puzzling phenomena have been uncovered in Transformers, such as the emergent segmentation properties~\cite{Caron:ICCV2021-DINOv1}, the in-context learning ability~\cite{Brown:NIPS2020-GPT3}, the attention collapse~\cite{Zhou:2021-DeepVit,Dong:ICML2021} and the extreme-token phenomena~\cite{Guo:2024-ExtremeToken}.
+Attention mechanisms have been widely applied across diverse areas, including computer vision~\cite{Dosovitskiy:ICLR2021-ViT, He:CVPR2022-MAE}, natural language processing~\cite{Devlin:NAACL2019-Bert, Radford:2019-GPT2}, and scientific discovery~\cite{Jumper:Nature2021-AlphaFold2}.
+Nonetheless, a series of puzzling phenomena---such as emergent segmentation properties~\cite{Caron:ICCV2021-DINOv1}, in-context learning ability~\cite{Brown:NIPS2020-GPT3}, attention collapse~\cite{Zhou:2021-DeepVit,Dong:ICML2021} and extreme-token phenomena~\cite{Guo:2024-ExtremeToken}---have been uncovered in them, hindering the principled and trustworthy development.
 At the same time, the quadratic computational and memory complexity of self-attention with respect to the sequence length impedes its broader applications in real-time systems~\cite{Lai:2024}, as well as the processing of long documents~\cite{Beltagy:2020-Longformer} and high-resolution images~\cite{Liu:CVPR2022-SwinV2}.

-In light of these challenges, it is crucial to demystify attention mechanisms and enhance the efficiency of self-attention.
+In light of these challenges, it has been more crucial to mathematically demystify attention mechanisms, which offers deeper insights into their simplification and acceleration.
 Over the past few years, remarkable advances have been made in addressing the interpretability or efficiency issue separately.
-On one hand, attention mechanisms can be interpreted as unrolling an optimization objective grounded in clustering~\cite{Wu:2021-CentroidTransformers}, compression~\cite{Yu:NIPS2023-CRATE}, or energy minimization~\cite{Ramsauer:ICLR2021-Hopfield}.
-These ante-hoc, inherently interpretable perspectives are generally considered more rigorous than post-hoc explanations~\cite{Rudin:NMI2018}.
-On the other hand, numerous techniques have been proposed to alleviate the quadratic complexity of self-attention, including sparse attention~\cite{Child:2019-SparseTransformers}, and linear attention~\cite{Katharopoulos:ICML2020-LinearTransformer}.
+On the one hand, in an ante-hoc manner, attention mechanisms can be interpreted by optimization objectives grounded in clustering~\cite{Wu:2021-CentroidTransformers}, denoising~\cite{Wang:CPAL2025-AoT}, energy minimization~\cite{Ramsauer:ICLR2021-Hopfield}, matrix decomposition~\cite{Geng:ICLR2021-Hamburger}, and contrastive learning~\cite{ren2023}.
+These inherently interpretable approaches are more rigorous than post-hoc explanations~\cite{Rudin:NMI2018}.
+On the other hand, numerous techniques have been developed to alleviate the quadratic complexity of self-attention, including sparse attention~\cite{Child:2019-SparseTransformers} and linear attention~\cite{Katharopoulos:ICML2020-LinearTransformer}.